Pakistan at the Olympics: Decline (1996 – 2016)

 The national team at the 2008 Summer Olympics in Beijing.

 The decline in Olympics for Pakistan coincides with the decline in the fortunes of their hockey team.
 The hockey team failed to win an Olympic medal during this time period.
 With the only highlight being when the hockey team reached the semi-finals during the 2000 Summer Olympics in Sydney, but lost to South Korea 0–1 and then lost the bronze medal match to Australia 3–6.
-It all culminated with 2016 being the worst ever games for Pakistan, as the Hockey team failed to qualify, and none of Pakistan's athletes managed to make it out of their preliminary rounds.
+It all culminated with 2016 being the worst ever games for Pakistan, as the hockey team failed to qualify, and none of Pakistan's athletes managed to make it out of their preliminary rounds.
+Shabana Akhtar became the first Pakistani woman to compete at the Olympics when she took part in the women's long jump at the 1996 Atlanta Olympics.